 Why Does the RC Car Receiver have to be on the same Frequency?
 The reason that you want the receiver frequency to be the same as the transmitter is so the car you have will work.

-If you have two RC transmitters of the same frequency get near each other, the signals will get mixed up.
+If you have two RC transmitters of the same frequency (Click here to see how to connect these remotes) get near each other, the signals will get mixed up.
 When they get crossed, the vehicles might begin to act strange or the controller will try to control both.

 Oh no!
 Is there anyway to prevent this?!
 Yes, there is!
 There are several ways to prevent your radio frequencies from crossing: keep your RC vehicles away from each other, use different radio frequencies, or choose RC vehicles with band selectable frequencies.
 A band Selectable frequency means that the user can choose what portion of the frequency to use.